rocking-e/remote-host-setup/README.md

 a kernel update.
 The reboots would be done serially.
 Although since this is for personal use, they could be done in parallel.

-## Playbook teleport-ops.yaml
+## Playbook setup-host.yaml

-The [teleport-ops.yaml](./teleport-ops.yaml) playbook adds the tools necessary for working with the Teleport repositories.
+The [setup-host.yaml](./setup-host.yaml) playbook adds the tools necessary for working with the Teleport repositories.
 The work is done in the roles in the sub-directories.
+The main tools installed include packer, ansible, docker, AWS cli (with ssm plugin), saml2aws (for getting AWS credentials) and Terraform and Terragrunt.

 ### required-packages